Niger attack leaves 4 US soldiers dead: What to know

 The 12-member team was reportedly in unarmored trucks when the ambush occurred on a return route from the capital city of Niamey.

-The team was reportedly ambushed by about 50 ISIS-affiliated militants traveling by vehicle, carrying small arms and rocket-propelled grenade launchers.
+The team was reportedly ambushed by the ISIS-affiliated militants traveling by vehicle, carrying small arms and rocket-propelled grenade launchers.

 PENTAGON UPDATES NIGER AMBUSH TIMELINE, SAYS US TROOPS CALLED FOR AIR SUPPORT HOUR AFTER ATTACK